Roasted Strawberry Cottage Cheese Bowl

 - pinch of cinnamon

-- Pre-heat oven to 350°.
-Toss strawberries, oats, coconut, maple and cinnamon in a small bowl.
+- Prep ingredients for roasting: Toss strawberries, oats, coconut, maple and cinnamon in a small bowl.
 Line a baking sheet with parchment and spread berry mixture over it.

-- Place cottage cheese in a bowl.
+- Serve: Place cottage cheese in a bowl.
 Add roasted berry mixture on top and enjoy!
 If the cottage cheese doesn’t taste sweet enough you can add an extra drizzle of maple.

-Recipe inspired and adapted from SELF’s Roasted Oat and Strawberry Yogurt Parfait.
+- Recipe inspired and adapted from SELF’s Roasted Oat and Strawberry Yogurt Parfait.